Diversification quotients: Quantifying diversification via risk measures: DQs based on VaR and ES

+Note that comonotonicity is stronger than $\alpha$-concentration, and hence it is a sufficient condition for (iii) in Proposition \ref{th:var-01n} replacing $\alpha$-concentration; see Theorem \ref{prop:div_ben} (iv).

-By Proposition \ref{th:var-01n}, both ${\rm DQ}^{\VaR}_\alpha$ and ${\rm DQ}^{\ES}_\alpha$ take values on a bounded interval.
+In summary, both ${\rm DQ}^{\VaR}_\alpha$ and ${\rm DQ}^{\ES}_\alpha$ take values on a bounded interval.
 In contrast, the diversification ratio ${\rm DR}^{\VaR_\alpha}$ is unbounded, and ${\rm DR}^{\ES_\alpha}$ is bounded above by $1$ only when the ES of the total risk is non-negative.
+The continuous ranges of DQs also give more information on diversification than any index in Theorem \ref{thm:div-index}.
 Moreover, similarly to the continuity axiom of preferences (e.g., \cite{FS16}), a bounded interval can provide mathematical convenience for applications.
+The values of DQs are simple to interpret.
+To be specific, for ${\rm DQ}^{\VaR}_\alpha$, its value is $0$ if there is a very good hedge in the sense of Proposition \ref{th:var-01n} (ii); its value is $1$ if there is strong positive dependence such as comonotonicity, and its value is $n$ if there is strong negative dependence conditional on the tail event.
+We will see in Proposition \ref{thm:MRV} that DQ based on VaR can be close to $n$ even if the individual losses are iid, in case that they have very heavy tails.
+For ${\rm DQ}^{\ES}_\alpha$, its value is $0$ if there is a very good hedge in the sense of Proposition \ref{th:var-01n} (ii) and its value is $1$ if there is strong positive dependence such as comonotonicity or $\alpha$-concentration.